apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Alaska Airlines CEO apologizes to passengers over Boeing 737 Max 9 incident**
+**Artemis delay may allow China to reach moon before NASA’s return**

-You can read more about it [here](https://www.foxbusiness.com/lifestyle/alaska-airlines-ceo-apologizes-passengers-over-boeing-737-max-9-incident).
+You can read more about it [here](https://www.washingtonpost.com/technology/2024/01/17/artemis-china-delay-competition/).

 ## Requirements
 - Python 3.8